9th May 1939 - 30th June 2018

-Lee Gershuny, originally from New York City, is
+Lee Gershuny, originally from New York City, was the

 Founder/Artistic Director of the Edinburgh-based Elements World

 Theatre.
-She is a poet and award-winning playwright in both
+She was a poet and award-winning playwright in both

 the UK and US.
-From 1992 to the present, she has written all the
+From 1992 to the present, she had written all the

 plays that the The Elements World Theatre have produced, as well as

 developed and directed innovative collaborative forms of theatre